top of page

 Second, the biggest issue people have with exercising with type 1 diabetes is having too much “insulin on board,” which can cause lows with activity, and HCL systems imperfectly handle most physical activities because insulin levels typically remain too high if you don’t ramp down insulin delivery an hour or two in advance.
 Some systems allow you to temporarily override your basal rates or set a different (higher) blood glucose target to try to compensate, but exercise has been the bane of these systems since their inception.
 Most of the time, you still have to plan ahead whenever possible and make insulin dosing changes yourself.

 Third, the systems depend on how well the technologies work, and both pumps and CGMs have their issues.
 On the glucose monitoring side, most CGM sensors have to be replaced every 7 to 14 days.
 However, I often have my Dexcom G7 sensors fail miserably early (such as on day 6 out of 10) and be wildly inaccurate both during the first 24 hours and for a day or two prior to the sensor failing.
 Point in case, just today I put on a new G7 sensor and it has been telling me I’m critically low (under 45 mg/dL) when I have no symptoms and my blood glucose meter reading is 131 mg/dL.
-You’re limited to two calibrations per sensor session, and I hate to use one in the first 24 hours, but getting low alerts all day (or all night) long with normal blood glucose levels is just not accurate enough for me!
+I hate to calibrate during the first 24 hours when it's inherently more unstable, but getting low alerts all day (or all night) long with normal blood glucose levels is just not accurate enough for me!
 (Not everyone has as much trouble as I seem to have, though, plus I have really high standards when it comes to accuracy.)
 Insurance companies also pay for a limited number of CGMs per month, and having one fail early sets you up to run out of sensors.
 I call Dexcom to get free replacements when they fail before Day 9 but, apparently, there’s a limit you reach for getting them and I’m already there since only 10% of my sensors last the full 10 days.
 Then are the compression lows that can stem from lying on the sensor during sleep, etc., along with potential insertion site issues, transmitter range problems, trouble staying on, or skin reactions to their adhesives.
 So, they’re imperfect—and need to be as accurate as possible when your HCL system is relying on them to make insulin dosing decisions for you.

 Fourth, the insulin pumps themselves can have tubing, insertion site, and delivery issues.
 I wore pumps for 4 years a while ago and had so many problems with scar tissue and infusion site failures that my A1C started to suffer.
 In my opinion, the biggest drawback of using insulin pumps is that if they fail to deliver the insulin for any reason, it doesn’t take long for DKA to result from severe insulin deficiency.
 (At least with basal injected insulins, you always have some background insulin still working for you.)
 I have known some people to take injections of basal insulin and only use pumps to deliver mealtime insulin for that reason, but that would be hard to manage with HCL systems.
 In addition, only the Omnipod pumps are both tubeless and waterproof, and I swim regularly so that doesn’t leave me a lot of options if I don’t want to take off a pump and leave it off during activities.